localstack/docs/content/en/user-guide/aws/sagemaker/index.md

   - /aws/sagemaker/
 ---

+## Introduction

+Amazon SageMaker is a fully managed service provided by Amazon Web Services (AWS) that provides the tools to build, train, and deploy machine-learning models in the cloud for predictive analytics applications.
+It streamlines the machine learning development process, reduces the time and effort required to build and deploy models, and offers the scalability and flexibility needed for large-scale machine learning projects in the AWS cloud.

 LocalStack Pro provides a local version of the SageMaker API, which allows running jobs to create machine learning models (e.g., using PyTorch) and to deploy them.
+The supported APIs are available on our [Sagemaker coverage page](https://docs.localstack.cloud/references/coverage/coverage_sagemaker/), which provides information on the extent of Sagemaker integration with LocalStack.

+## Getting started

+This guide is designed for users new to Sagemaker and assumes basic knowledge of the AWS CLI and our awslocal wrapper script.

-## Model Training
+### Model Training

 A basic training example using the `sagemaker.tensorflow.TensorFlow` class is provided in [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/sample-archive/sagemaker-ml-jobs).
 Essentially, the code boils down to these core lines:
 ```python3